-The Certified Scrum Product Owner certification by the Scrum Alliance is for product management professionals who want to get better at the business side of the industry.
+The Certified Scrum Product Owner course by the Scrum Alliance is for product management professionals who want to get better at the business side of the industry.

-If you get this certification, you can create the product vision, order the product backlog, and ensure a job well done for customers.
+If you take this course, you'll learn to create the product vision, order the product backlog, and ensure a job well done for customers.
 You essentially expand your career opportunities across multiple industries with a focus on agile practices.